PaulStoffregen/LedDisplay/readme.txt

 LedDisplay Library

+Adding features for the blank pin - including PWM (for experimental purposes) --- jcw.

 For details, see http://www.arduino.cc/playground/Main/LedDisplay

 This library allows you to send text to an Avago HCMS-29xx LED display.
 The HCMS 29xx displays are pretty little displays that contain a row of 5x7 LED matrices.